My Dachshund Started Skipping When She Runs: What’s Wrong?

 Back issues are very common in Dachshunds.
 Around 25% of them will experience some kind of back injury or complication.

-Back issues in Dachshund are primarily caused by a genetic disease called Intervertebral Disc Disease (IVDD).
+Back issues in Dachshund are primarily caused by a genetic disease called Intervertebral Disc Disease (IVDD) and result in calcified spinal disks.

 Back pain could also be caused by an acute injury brought on by a specific event like falling down stairs.